-Use disinfectants to destroy or inactivate the virus but do not damage the barrier (e.g., scratch or make it opaque).
+Use disinfectants that destroy or inactivate the virus but do not damage the barrier.
 The disinfectant used should have a drug identification number (DIN), meaning that it has been approved for use in Canada.

 Employees should be trained on the safe use of the cleaning and disinfecting products.
 Always follow the manufacturer’s instructions when using, handling, or storing the product.
 Review the product’s label, and (if applicable) safety data sheet to determine what precautions to follow (e.g., use of personal protective equipment).

 Note that this guidance is just some of the adjustments organizations can make during a pandemic.
 Adapt this list by adding your own good practices and policies to meet your organization’s specific needs.

 For further information on respiratory infectious diseases, including COVID-19, refer to the Public Health Agency of Canada.